Landslides destroyed many roads, including the Vunga Corridor, which is under rehabilitation.

 The dam is located upstream in Kanama Sector in Rubavu District.

-The rehabilitation of the Gisunyu gully (drainage way) included the creation of a network of ponds, comprising one main pond and 94 smaller ponds, with a combined detention capacity of 2,500 cubic metres, serving as a crucial buffer against excess water runoff.
+The rehabilitation of the Gisunyu gully (drainage way) included the creation of a network of ponds, comprising one main pond and 94 smaller ponds, with a combined detention capacity of 2,500 cubic meters, serving as a crucial buffer against excess water runoff.

 “Additionally, wing walls were constructed upstream and downstream to redirect overtopping water back into the channel, mitigating the risk of structural damage,” Rukundo said.